bb-io/docs/src/content/docs/apps/Sitecore XM Cloud.mdx

 ## Actions

-- **Search items** finds items based on your search criteria, including last updated, created, language, path, etc. Please note that 'Workflow' and 'Current workflow state' outputs will only be included **if you specify the optional input 'Workflow state ID'**—otherwise, they will be null.
+- **Search items** Finds items based on specified search criteria such as last updated date, creation date, language, path, and more.
+You can narrow down results with various filters to locate exactly what you need.
+Note that 'Workflow' and 'Current workflow state' values will only be populated when you provide the optional 'Workflow state ID' input parameter - otherwise these fields will return null.
+The optional parameter 'Include all subitems' controls the search depth: when set to true (default), the search includes all descendant items under the root path; when set to false, only direct children of the root path are included.
 - **Get workflow state** Get workflow state of an item.
 This action retrieves the workflow state of a specific item, which is useful for understanding the current status of the item in the workflow process.
 - **Get all configured languages** returns all the languages that are configured in this Sitecore instance.
 - **Download item content** get the content of an item represented as an HTML or JSON file so that it can be processed by NMT or TMS.
 You can specify which version/language should be retrieved.